CPD Hours: 18 hours

 Course Length: Six weeks

 Course Format: An intensive tutor-moderated online learning experience.
-Resources include online presentations, introductory course notes, weekly online activities, supplementary reading and discussion forums with colleagues and the tutors
+Resources include weekly online activities, case studies will be provided to direct you through the learning materials, supplementary reading material and discussion forums with colleagues and the tutors

 Alternatively you can download and email using our Registration Form